 Use of a double forward slash (//) indicates that the following characters in this line are comments only.
-A forward slash followed by a star (/) together with the star followed by a forward slash (/) indicates a block of comment which can be separated over multiple lines.
+A forward slash followed by a star (/) together with the star followed by a forward slash (/) indicates a comment block which can be separated over multiple lines.
 This will be interpreted as comment text and is not executed at runtime.